junyuelin/UCSD-MentalHealth-Bot/index.md

 <details>
   <summary>Click this line for more details on how we tested our model!</summary>
 <br>
-To test these, conduct the following steps on a baseline GPT-3.5 turbo model with RAG implemented: <br><br>
+To test these, conduct the following steps on a baseline GPT-3.5 turbo model with RAG implemented: <br>

 1. For each bullet point listed above, test 5 different prompts tailored to that specific bullet point.
 Given the stochastic nature of LLMs, data should be collected for each